velopert/react-webpack2-skeleton/README.md

 # React-webpack2-skeleton

-React-webpack2-skeleton is a lightweight React boilerplate that uses Webpack2. url-loader and sass-loader have been configured to this project by default.
+React-webpack2-skeleton is a lightweight React boilerplate that uses Webpack2. url-loader, sass-loader, and react-hot-loader@3.0.0 have been configured to this project by default.

 ## Requirement